AniaStep/loyalty-app/README.md

 ## Demo

-Check out the demo [here](https://aniastep.github.io/loyalty-app/#/client/7yOGoJFxpsaTu3sRwZ8XBiOt4tC3).

-### Przykładowe dane logowania

-You can use the following credentials to login to the client panel:
+Check out the demo.
+You can use the following credentials to login to the [client panel](https://aniastep.github.io/loyalty-app/#/client/7yOGoJFxpsaTu3sRwZ8XBiOt4tC3):

 #### Account 1:
 - **Email:** anna.azorzynska@example.com